vicnesterenko/vicnesterenko/README.md

-- 👋 Hi, I’m @vicnesterenko
+- 👋 Hi, I’m Victoria Nesterenko
 - 👀 I’m interested in Python, makeup and life balance
 - 🌱 I’m currently learning Pyhton/Django/Flask/SQL
 - 💞️ I’m looking for new opportunities and connections
+- 👨‍🎓 I graduated from KPI with a bachelor's degree and a master's degree at the Faculty of Informatics and Computer Engineering
-- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/victoria-nesterenko-078554214/)
+- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/victoria-nesterenko-078554214/) and vicway.nesterenko@gmail.com

 <!---
 vicnesterenko/vicnesterenko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.